Here’s a look at the Wimbledon tennis championships.

 Elena Rybakina defeats Ons Jabeur 3-6 6-2 6-2 in the women’s final, to win her first Wimbledon title.

 Wimbledon is one of four Grand Slam tennis tournaments.
 The others are the Australian Open, the French Open and the US Open.

 Wimbledon takes place at the All England Lawn Tennis Club in London.

 Wimbledon is the only Grand Slam event that is still played on grass.

 Most singles wins (male) - Roger Federer with eight.

 Most singles wins (female) - Martina Navratilova with nine.

-Longest tennis match ever played - At the 2010 tournament, John Isner defeats Nicolas Mahut in a match that lasts 11 hours and five minutes over three days.
-The final set takes 138 games (no tie-breakers in 5th sets at Wimbledon, player must win by two games).
+Longest tennis match ever played (any tournament) - At the 2010 tournament, John Isner defeated Nicolas Mahut in a match that lasted 11 hours and five minutes over three days.
+The final set took 138 games (at the time there were no tie-breakers in 5th sets at Wimbledon and a player had to win by two games).
 The final score: 6-4, 3-6, 6-7 (7), 7-6 (3), 70-68.

 1915-1918 - Wimbledon is suspended during World War I.